Quick Guide To Test Driven Development and Testing Challenges

 Programmers write a part of code to pass a specific test.
 Sometimes code is duplicated or written at a place that is more convenient to pass that test.
-So a good practice is to clean the code on regular basis and move the newly written code to its appropriate place after testing.
-There must not be any duplication in the code.
+Generally, a good practice is to clean the code on a regular basis and move the newly written code to its appropriate place after testing.
+Take care that there isn’t any duplication in the code.

 - Before you write test cases for a project in TDD, you should have the know-how and background in development and QA domains.

 - Updating existing test cases for a feature repeatedly in later stages, because of continuous change.